eecs130/spring2022/pages/syllabus.md

 Lectures will take place during class time, and will be recorded.
 I will also assign you readings and video tutorials, which will be posted on the course website.

 ### Tutorial Sessions
 This course also involves weekly small-group tutorial sessions where you will work with a member of the teaching staff, beginning in Week 1.
-Tutorial sessions will be run synchronously (live) by your assigned peer mentors via Zoom.
+Tutorial sessions will be run synchronously (live) by your assigned peer mentors.
 During each tutorial session, you will work through an exercise together with your peer mentor, to advance your understanding of various web concepts.

 All Tutorials are due on Friday at 11:59PM and are graded pass / fail.
 We will typically not grade you on attendance.
 That said: